kingxia/lunchintel/README.md

-# HLS
+# lunchintel
-A collection of scripts I use to make law school a bit easier.

-Primarily hosts lunchin.tel, a site for finding lunch talks at HLS, emphasis on lunch.
+lunchin.tel is a site for finding lunch talks at HLS, emphasis on lunch.
 Check it out!

 new_case.py - creates templated case briefs.
 food_scraper.py - scrape HLS event calendar for food events.